lacson1/Medi-2/TESTING.md

 ## Overview

 This document describes the comprehensive TypeScript test suite for the MediFlow application.
-The test suite provides type-safe testing with high coverage and multiple testing strategies.
+The test suite provides type-safe testing with high coverage and multiple testing strategies, including comprehensive CRUD (Create, Read, Update, Delete) testing for all entities.

 ## Test Structure